 Document scanners can speed up certain workflows, such as forms processing.
 Whereas manually entering data is time-consuming, and mailing documents halts the workflow altogether, scanning and emailing documents take just minutes.

-When it comes to choosing document scanners for home offices, your options are nearly endless; but if you’re looking for a scanner that will improve your home office efficiency and is efficient itself, both the Alaris E1025 Scanner and the Alaris S2040 Scanner are great choices.
+When it comes to choosing document scanners for home offices, your options are nearly endless; but if you’re looking for a scanner that will improve your home office efficiency and is efficient itself, both the Kodak E1025 Scanner and the Kodak S2040 Scanner are great choices.

 These scanners have many of the same features, such as Perfect Page technology, optical character recognition, and the ability to safely scan passports and other small, fragile documents.
 However, the S2040 and S2060w have higher daily scanning capacity, embedded image processing and active feed technology for reliable feeding.